 DB deployment automation tools like Datical provide a web interface and have labelling systems that integrate with ticketing solutions to provide necessary visibility and feedback to appropriate stakeholders.
 With Datical, all DB code changes can be traced back to source code control.
 This quickly links the changes to the business value that they are meant to deliver.

 There are four categories of database deployment tools you should have in your automation framework to achieve database continuous integration:

 Database Development Tools

+When you think of database deployment tools, it’s unlikely you’ll consider application development tools as part of that category.
+However, all your tooling should work together to achieve database continuous integration.
+Just as application development tools have grown to integrate with CI solutions, the same is true for database development tools as well.
 Quest Software’s Toad has some great features for supporting Agile database development.
 The first is its Team Coding functionality.
 Databases are different than the application and have state.
 Thus, having a database instance to develop against as part of a team is key.
 Toad’s Team Coding allows users to leverage existing Source Code Control (like Git, Subversion, others) and a live database to support database developers.
 Not only can they check in and out their SQL scripts, but they can do so with the database objects like tables and stored procedures, as well.

 Database Release Automation Tools

 Beyond an appropriate development tool, database CI requires a DB release automation solution.
 Database release automation tools like Datical deliver automated validation, build, test, and deployment of database changes.
 These core capabilities ensure that any database code pushed to source code control is pulled out into a CI process that can provide developers with near immediate feedback.
 With a database release automation solution, software teams can consistently deliver a continuous stream of value to end users without getting slowed down by database deployments.